jonnycfd/NomadHer-Project-Public-Dup/deliverables/iteration-02.plan.md

 Role: Programmer, Tester and Designer (front end)

-Responsibilities: Design the UI and the connection between the interfaces
+Responsibilities: 1.
+Design the UI and the connection between the interfaces
+                            2. Implement the navigations between screen change

 Strength: 1.
 Experienced with web development(JS, Python) 2.
 Familiar with JAVA and database design and implementation.
 3. Interested and have experience in UI/UX design.
 4. Good at communication.